etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 1. Create and enter the folder Etendo ERP.

 2. Insert the **etendo_base** sources in the Etendo ERP folder.
-They can be extracted after downloading Etendo from [Resources](https://etendo.software/es/recursos).
+They can be extracted after downloading Etendo from [Resources](https://etendo.software/es/recursos){target="_blank"}.
 To do this, use your gitHub user and token.

 3. The `gradle.properties` file has default params but if needed this can be changed.

-> Remember to set up the GitHub user and token since they are used to expand private modules.
-Create the credentials by following this [guide](https://docs.etendo.software/en/technical-documentation/etendo-environment/requirements-and-tools/developer-tools/use-of-repositories-in-etendo).
+???+Note
-{.is-warning}
+    Remember to set up the GitHub user and token since they are used to expand private modules.
+Create the credentials by following the [Use of Repositories technical guide](/docs/developer-guide/etendo-classic/getting-started/installation/use-of-repositories-in-etendo/).

 ``` groovy
 githubUser=